danilosierrac/gilbert-index/_posts/2017-03-06-mortgage-is-debt.md

 Or did he take out a mortgage?

 You can bet your house he took out a mortgage.
-And that got me thinking.
+And that gets me thinking.

 We have confused mortgaging with buying.